SCRN Exam - Stroke Certified Registered Nurse

 Pass/Fail Rates

-Pass rates vary annually and range from 66% to 72%.
+Annual pass rates typically range from 66% to 72%.

 Difficulty Level